Help Bring Healthy Choices to Hungry Kids in the U.S.

 Ten Power-Packed (and Kid-Friendly) Snacks

-Advocating for Hungry Kids
+Advocating for Hungry Kids in America

 In addition to Save the Children’s Healthy Choices program, our advocacy work enlists and inspires local communities across the country to enact policies that benefit all children.
 Together, we aim to accelerate state and local policy change to increase children’s access to affordable, healthy food.